ilg-physics-ucsb/physics6-manual/6AL/ForceMotionAndEnergyTransformation/ForcesMotionAndEnergyTransformation.md

 What affects  your acceleration is your leg strength, which determines the magnitude of the **force** you apply, and that 55-lb backpack, otherwise, your total **mass**.

 In this experiment, we will observe the motion of a glider sliding on an inclined air track under the influence of gravity.
-We will measure the *mass* of the glider, the *force* acting on the glider, and, by timing the motion of the glider, its *acceleration*.
+We will measure the *mass* of the glider, the *force* acting on the glider along the track, and, by timing the motion of the glider, its *acceleration*.

 We will then figure out what the relationship is among these quantities.
 Perhaps it is $F = m + a$.
 Or $F = m/a$.
 Or $F = m^{a}$.
 Or perhaps it is something else.
 We will see.